 Organized by Rajasthan Tourism to celebrate the state's foundation day, this festival is packed with cultural events for all age groups from morning until night.
 This includes chanting, folk dance, musical performances, film screenings, and fashion shows.

 Continue to 21 of 21 below.

 - Where: Various venues in Jaipur, Rajasthan.

 See newly hatched, endangered Olive Ridley turtles take their amazing march into the sea at the annual Turtle Festival.
 As well as this, you'll get to sample traditional Indian village life by stopping over at local homestays in the area (dormitory rooms only).

-- When: From March 10, 2018 (refer to website for best times and dates, as it depends on nesting).
+- When: From early March (refer to the website for the best times and dates, as it depends on nesting).